Plane (film): Plot

-After the group leaves, Brodie and Louis overpower remaining rebels and force them to reveal the location of their lair.
-Before leaving, Brodie leaves a note to inform rescue teams of the situation.
-At the rebel hideout, Brodie and Louis kill the guards and sneak the passengers and crew onto a bus.
-Brodie decides to stay behind to distract the rebels.
-As he is about to be executed, the rescue team arrives, inflicting heavy casualties on Junmar's men.
+After the rebels leave, Brodie and Louis ambush two rebels looting the plane's luggage, forcing them to reveal the location of their base before killing them.
+Brodie leaves a note behind to inform potential rescue teams of the situation.
+Infiltrating the rebel base, Brodie and Louis kill several guards and successfully escort the passengers and crew onto a bus.
+However, trapped by more rebels, Brodie decides to stay behind to create a diversion.
+As he is about to be executed, the hired mercenaries arrive and inflict heavy casualties on Junmar's forces.
+The passengers, crew, and mercenaries retreat to the plane while the remaining rebels continue their attack.